Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 Factor analysis is a common term used for a family of statistical techniques associated with the reduction of a set of observable variables in terms of a small number of latent factors.
 The main goal of factor analysis is data reduction and summarization.

-24) Mention how do you read the variables that you need?
+24) How you can read the variables that you need?

 You read the variables using input statement with column /line pointers, informats and length specifiers.

-25) Mention what are the special input delimiters used in SAS?
+25) What are the special input delimiters used in SAS?

 Special input delimiters used in SAS are DLM and DSD.